Variational Quantum Linear Solver (VQLS) with Linear Combination of Unitaries (LCU) Block Encoding

 Given a block encoding of the matrix A:

-we can preapre the state
+we can prepare the state

-We can approximate the solution \(|x\rangle\) with a variational quantum circuit, i.e., a unitary circuit \(V\) depending on a finite number of classical real parameters \(w = (w_0, w_1, \dots)\)
+We can approximate the solution \(|x\rangle\) with a variational quantum circuit, i.e., a unitary circuit \(V\), depending on a finite number of classical real parameters \(w = (w_0, w_1, \dots)\):

-Our objective is to address the task of preparing a quantum state \(|x\rangle\) such that \(A |x\rangle\) is proportional to \(|b\rangle\), or equivalently, ensuring that:
+Our objective is to address the task of preparing a quantum state \(|x\rangle\) such that \(A |x\rangle\) is proportional to \(|b\rangle\); or, equivalently, ensuring that

-The state \(|b\rangle\) arises from a unitary operation \(U_b\) applied to the ground state of \(n\) qubits: i.e.,
+The state \(|b\rangle\) arises from a unitary operation \(U_b\) applied to the ground state of \(n\) qubits; i.e.,

-The parameters should be optimized in order to maximize the overlap between the quantum states \(|\Psi\rangle\) and \(|b\rangle\).
-We define the following cost function,
+To maximize the overlap between the quantum states \(|\Psi\rangle\) and \(|b\rangle\), we optimize the parameters, defining a cost function:

 We construct a quantum model as depicted in the figure below.
-When measuring the above circuit in the computational basis, the probability of finding the system qubits it in the ground state (given the ancillary qubits measured in their ground state), is \(|\langle 0 | U_b^\dagger |\Psi \rangle|^2 = |\langle b | \Psi \rangle|^2\)
+When measuring the circuit in the computational basis, the probability of finding the system qubits in the ground state (given the ancillary qubits measured in their ground state) is \(|\langle 0 | U_b^\dagger |\Psi \rangle|^2 = |\langle b | \Psi \rangle|^2.\)

-To block encode a Variational Quantum Linear Solver as explained above we can define a high-level block_encoding_vqls
+To block encode a Variational Quantum Linear Solver as explained above, we can define a high-level block_encoding_vqls

 function as follows: